|Embarrassed Cardinals brace for unbeaten Bills|

 ``He's a talented young man,'' Bills coach Dick Jauron said. ``He's taken those talents and really worked at it.''

-He was hounded by a fierce New York pass rush throughout the first half, but came back to lead Arizona to five consecutive touchdown drives in the third and fourth quarters.
+came back to lead Arizona to five consecutive touchdown drives in the third and fourth quarters.

 Whisenhunt said all Cardinals opponents are zeroing in on Warner.

 ``When Kurt's operating, I welcome people bringing pressure because he gets the ball out and makes plays,'' Whisenhunt said. ``We have to do a better job of protecting him.
 He has to do a better job of moving in the pocket and protecting the ball.
 Those are all things he's worked on this week.''

 The Cardinals almost certainly will be without standout wide receiver Anquan Boldin, who is nursing a fractured sinus after a vicious helmet-to-helmet hit by Jets safety Eric Smith in the waning seconds of last week's game.